matt4biz/oak/README.md

 	- demo         make oak and run the demo
 	- demo-test    run the demo, compare to expected output
 	- clean        clean up build/test stuff

+TODO - allow oak to be downloaded with `go get` (but we need the version to be set correctly)

 ## Usage
 oak simulates a classic stack-based RPN calculator [RPN -- reverse Polish notation -- is also known as postfix notation].